SoulPoet/ITCG_Polar_BP_BPSK_AWGN/README.md

 ## How To Use

 ### First Step
 Open the terminal and use "make" to generate updated executable file.
-Use "make clean" before "make" to rebuild this project.
 ### Second Step
 Check the parameters in the configuration files.
 ### Third Step
 Use "./ITCG_Polar_Project" to run this simulator.
+### PS
+Use "make clean" before "make" to rebuild this project.